Description

 The sections below describes the addressing scheme for the DBI gateway.
 All accesses should use 4-byte aligned addresses.

 The DBI gateway is addressable using the NoC address of the NAP that the Device Manager is placed at.
-The address space of the DBI gateway can be determined according to table shown below.
+The NoC address of a NAP can be determined according to table shown below.

 - Addr[41:35] =

-Passed to the FPGA fabric logic.
-For details on the DBI gateway memory addresses, see the Memory Map below.Note
+–Passed to the FPGA fabric logic.
+For details on the DBI gateway memory addresses, see Memory Map below.Note

 To convert from a NAP location to a 2D NoC address, on the Speedster7t AC7t1500 FPGA, use the following equation: